php-tmdb/symfony/README.md

 ```

 This caching system will adhere to the TMDB API max-age values, if you have different needs like long TTL's
 you'd have to make your own implementation.
-We would be happy to intergrate more options, so please contribute.
+We would be happy to integrate more options, so please contribute.

 __Want to make use of logging?__